MRI study guide: Test questions and quizzes for review

 So you’ve entered the world of radiological anatomy and first up is learning all things MRI.
 Luckily, you’ve come to the right place.
-In this article, we’ll take your MRI study from mind-boggling to easy as pie with a mini MRI study guide, test questions and flashcards.
+In this article, we’ll take your MRI study from mind-boggling to easy as pie with a mini MRI study guide, test questions and labeling diagrams.
 Let’s jump straight in.

 What is an MRI?
-MRI Review
+MRI review

 First of all, what exactly IS an MRI?
 What does MRI stand for, and what is its purpose?
 MRI stands for Magnetic Resonance Imaging and is (as you may guess) a mode of medical imaging which produces pictures of the body’s anatomy and physiology.